Extra Virgin Olive Oil Is Most Used Oil For Cooking

 The particular characteristics of Morocco Gold Extra Virgin Olive Oil, with its distinctive green fruitiness, hints of almond and herbs, fresh turf and the peppery aftertaste, gives a vibrant, well balanced finish.
 This means using our olive oil is easy as it can be used in a variety of ways.

-Our website is packed full of ideas on how you can use Morocco Gold extra virgin olive oil as a regular feature in your cooking.
+Our website is packed full of ideas on how you can use Morocco Gold extra virgin olive oil.
+Try our recipe pages for more inspiration.